 I cannot guarantee that you will receive reimbursement and I cannot submit claims to insurance for you.
 You will need to do this yourself, after our visit(s).
 I will provide you with a Lactation Superbill with all the necessary codes that you can use to submit to your insurance company for reimbursement.
 You may also choose to use the Better app which makes it very easy to upload and submit your bill to your insurance company, and provides assistance in any appeals that may be necessary.
 They do take a small percentage of any reimbursement in payment for their service.
 See their website for details at https://getbetter.co/

 If your time allows, I encourage you to call your insurance company before our visit, request pre-approval, and emphasize 1. that this is an urgent situation requiring an expedited decision (your baby needs to eat!), and 2. that there are no "In-Network" IBCLCs providing home visit lactation care in our area, so you will need to see an "Out-of-Network" provider.
 This can ease the process.

-Even if you are not able to call in advance of your visit, I encourage you to submit your Lactation Superbill to your insurance company after your visit, and should reimbursement be initially denied, to appeal that decision.
-You are legally entitled to it!
-Some insurance companies, unfortunately, seem to routinely deny the first request, betting that tired new parents will just get discouraged and let it drop, but they will often reimburse if you are persistent.
+Even if you are not able to call in advance of your visit, I encourage you to submit your Lactation Superbill to your insurance company after your visit, and should reimbursement be initially denied, or only very minimal partial reimbursement given (a favorite tactic of some insurance companies), I encourage you to appeal that decision.
+You are legally entitled to full reimbursement!
+Some insurance companies, unfortunately, seem to routinely deny the first request, or offer only a tiny reimbursement, betting that tired new parents will just get discouraged and let it drop, but they will often (though not always) reimburse fully if you are persistent.